CapraRoyale/plant-companion/README.md

 * ReactJs
 * Node and Express
-* MySQL or MongoDB with Sequelize or Mongoose ORM
+* MySQL with Sequelize
 * Have GET & POST routes
+* Deployed to Heroku